mozilla/fxa/packages/fxa-auth-db-mysql/docs/DB_API.md

     Public key for push service
   * `callbackAuthKey` (string):
     Auth key for push service
+  * `capabilities` (array):
+    Array of strings describing the current device capabilities

 Returns:

 * Resolves with:
   * An empty object `{}`
 * Rejects with:
+  * `error.unknownDeviceCapability()` if the input device contained an unknown capability name
   * Any error from the underlying storage system (wrapped in `error.wrap()`)

 ## deleteDevice(uid, deviceId)